 - Shapes like the octagon, and more

 - Say things in groups of eight

 Subconsciously the audience will pick up on these subtle images of the number eight.
 When eventually asked what number they are thinking of, the majority should proclaim the intended number.
 The audience believes there was some amazing feat of psychic energy.

 The tricks behind mind-reading require the mentalist to have a deep curiosity and thus, an understanding of how people think, act, and behave.

-Sometimes props and accomplices are used in mentalism mind-reading tricks.
+Sometimes props and accomplices have been used in mentalism mind-reading tricks.
 However, to be convincing, the mentalist must demonstrate empathy and compassion to the audience.
 The mentalist must also have an understanding of human nature and be able to read people in order to successfully connect with them.

 Through studying human psychology and various acts, then applying that new knowledge to your daily life, you will eventually, and convincingly be able to read the minds of the people around you.